-- 15.09.1 The Employer agrees to contribute annually to operating costs of the Student Centre Childcare facility, known as the Lee Wiggins Childcare Centre.
+15.09.1 The Employer agrees to contribute annually to operating costs of the Student Centre Childcare facility, known as the Lee Wiggins Childcare Centre.
 In each year of the collective agreement, the amount allocated shall be \$60,000.
-By September 30 of each academic year the Employer will allocate \$50,000 to the Student Centre Childcare to be used for subsidies for members of CUPE 3903 who use the services of the facility.
+By September 30 of each academic year the Employer will allocate \$50,000 to the Student Centre the facility.
 Any remaining amount from the subsidies that goes unused shall be reallocated towards operational costs of the Student Centre Childcare Facility.
 For 2014-15 only, this subsidy amount shall be \$50,000, instead of \$40,000.
-An annual report on the expenditure of this money shall be submitted in writing to the Labour/Management Committee. - 15.09.2 By September 30 of each academic year the Employer will allocate \$60,000 to the York Co-operative Day Care Centre to be used for subsidies for members of CUPE 3903 who use the services of the facility and who are awaiting approval of their Metropolitan Toronto Social services subsidy or whose subsidy is inadequate.
-An annual report on the expenditure of this money shall be sub- mitted in writing to the Labour/Management Committee.
+An annual report on the expenditure of this money shall be submitted in writing to the Labour/Management Committee.

-15.09.3 Effective September 1, 2023, and every 12 months thereafter, the Employer agrees to contribute to the Childcare Fund annually.
+- 15.09.2 By September 30 of each academic year the Employer will allocate \$60,000 to the York Co-operative Day Care Centre to be used for subsidies for members of CUPE 3903 who use the services of the facility and who are awaiting approval of their Metropolitan Toronto Social services subsidy or whose subsidy is inadequate.
+An annual report on the expenditure of this money shall be submitted in writing to the Labour/Management Committee. - 15.09.3 Effective September 1, 2023, and every 12 months thereafter, the Employer agrees to contribute to the Childcare Fund annually.
 The Employer's contribution will be \$270,557 effective September 1, 2023, \$273,262 effective September 1, 2024, and \$275,995 effective September 1, 2025.
 Allocations from the Fund will be made by the Union.
 An Annual Report on the disbursement of monies shall be submitted in writing by the Union to the Office of Faculty Relations through the Labour/Management Committee by no later than September 30th of each year.